Is getting an MBA in a CFA Program Partner business school a good idea?

-Option 2 - MBA first.
-On the other hand, if you are struggling to land a suitable role, and you've been accepted to a good business school, it is quite efficient to study for your MBA and kick-start your CFA as well when you're finishing up your MBA.
-Be warned though - it is tough as nails to try and do both at the same time.
-CFA is enough pain as it is.
+Option 2 – MBA first.
+On the other hand, if you are struggling to land a suitable role, and you’ve been accepted to a good business school, it is quite efficient to study for your MBA and kick-start your CFA charter as well when you’re finishing up your MBA.
+Be warned though – it is very, very challenging to try and do both at the same time.
+The CFA program is difficult enough as it is.

 If you’re not in a role at the moment, and still undecided, then the best option is to try and get work experience first (i.e. Option 1).
 In the end, nothing beats good working experience, so it makes sense to try to get a role first.
 If it doesn’t work out you can then explore options on the MBA side.

-Are you currently considering an MBA and/or a CFA?
+Are you currently considering an MBA and/or a CFA charter?
 Check out our 7 reasons to consider the CFA charter, and let us know what your deciding factors or doubts are via the comments below.